Kiss and Tell: Tips for Dating with Cold Sores

 Cold sores are controllable

 You can’t control love but you can take some precautions to control a cold sore.
 Considering that cold sores are caused by a virus that means they are contagious.
-The virus spreads by skin-to-skin contact like kissing or from sharing objects like toothbrushes, cups, lip balm, or utensils.
+The virus spreads by skin-to-skin contact.
+Cold sores can be caused by kissing or from sharing objects like toothbrushes, cups, lip balm, or utensils.
+So, before you pucker up for your loved one, you may want to consider that you could spread the virus to them.

 Usually a cold sore will go away on its own but you can speed up the process by applying Abreva® Cream at the first sign, like when the skin tingles.
 Abreva® is clinically proven to shorten the healing time of a cold sore.